 Essentially, if you can deal with a few liters less in terms of storage space, and don’t need the ultimate in terms of comfort and no drag, the Mach 1 from OGIO is the best motorcycle rucksack for you.

-As the best of every world (comfort, water resistance, streamlining and price), this is the one that gets my cash.Check Price on Amazon
+As the best of every world (comfort, water resistance, streamlining and price), this is the one that gets my cash.Check Current Price

 We’re going to flick over to something completely different here.
 The focus isn’t on being waterproof, nor being particularly streamlined (although it’s better than your average hiking backpack).

 The key with the Shoei, is it can carry a spare motorcycle helmet.
 So, if you’re picking up and dropping off pillions and need somewhere to put their lid, this is the best motorcycle rucksack for you.

 It goes without saying that the aerodynamics on offer from the Shoei 2.0 are just not on-par with the Mach 1 and Mach 5 from OGIO.
 But, this helmet is more about storage ability, than aerodynamics.

 Like traditional hiking backpacks, the material used here seems more water resistant, rather than waterproof.
 So, I wouldn’t want to ride long distances with the expectation of heavy rain if I had items in there that I don’t want to get wet (clothes, electronics etc).
 That is, unless I had a waterproof backpack cover handy.